VladDaImpaler18/RateMyPet/README.md

 I created a Rate My Pet website that is inspired from those Rate My *Noun* websites of the 1990s and early 2000s.

 ## Getting Started
 To get started the database must be loaded by using the rake task `rake db:migrate`.
 Imagemagick is a dependency for ActiveStorage so it must be installed too.
 If using Ubuntu you can install Imagemagick via terminal by typing `sudo apt-get install imagemagick`.
 If you are using a different operating system installation instructions can be found from the website https://imagemagick.org/script/download.php.
+Additionally if you want to be able to use the Github functionality, since this is still in development and not launched you will need to have set up a new OAUTH app in your GitHub>Settings>Developer Settings.
+Then create a .env file with the variables *GITHUB_KEY*=Client ID and *GITHUB_SECRET*=Client Secret.
+The Client ID and Client Secret are provided to you by GitHub once you make a new OAuth App to use with my program.

 ## Usage
 Non-registered users are free to view the gallery but cannot see or post comments of their own.
 When trying to do an action that requires a login the user will be redirected to the signup page.
 Users are free to sign up for an account, or sign in via a GitHub account.
 With an account, you can make comments on pictures, reply to other comments, and upload\edit your picture.